pitt-crc/Slurm-Test-Environment/README.md

 ## Adding a New Image

 Creating a new release from this repository will automatically build and publish new image versions.
-To add a new Slurm version to the build process, make the following changes:
+To add a new SLURM version to the build process, make the following changes:

-1. Add the necessary Slurm RPMs and config files to the `slurm_config` directory.
+1. Add the necessary SLURM RPMs and config files to the `slurm_config` directory.
-   The name of the subdirectory should match the corresponding `SLURM_TAG` build argument.
+   The name of the subdirectory should match the corresponding `SLURM_VERSION` build argument.
-2. Update the strategy matrix in the [testing](https://github.com/pitt-crc/Slurm-Test-Environment/blob/latest/.github/workflows/DockerTest.yml) and [publication](https://github.com/pitt-crc/Slurm-Test-Environment/blob/latest/.github/workflows/DockerPublish.yml) workflows to include the new slurm tag.
+2. Update the strategy matrix in the [testing](https://github.com/pitt-crc/Slurm-Test-Environment/blob/latest/.github/workflows/DockerTest.yml) and [publication](https://github.com/pitt-crc/Slurm-Test-Environment/blob/latest/.github/workflows/DockerPublish.yml) workflows to include the new slurm version.

-### Building New Slurm RPMs
+### Building New SLURM RPMs

-Slurm RPMs can be built directly from the compressed Slurm distribution.
+SLURM RPMs can be built directly from the compressed SLURM distribution.
 The generated RPMs need to be recompressed as a directory called `rpms` before being added to the repository.
-The compressed archive should be named with the corresponding Slurm version.
+The compressed archive should be named with the corresponding SLURM version.

 ```bash
 rpmbuild -ta slurm*.tar.bz2